|Private DNS server IP addresses||Servers used to resolve private application names|

 - Get Started with Secure Connect from the main homepage and click - Set up Remote Access

 Figure 1: Get Started with Secure Connect Pop-Up

 - This "checklist" guides you through the main remote access configuration tasks.
 As each task is completed, the progress bar advances.
-These tasks can be done in any order, however, the steps below begins at top of this checklist at Setup Remote Access Service
+These tasks can be done in any order, however, the steps below begins at the top of this checklist at Configure Remote Access Service

 Figure 2: Remote Access Get Started Checklist

 Purpose: Setup the network configuration, traffic steering, AnyConnect settings and, Datacenter regions.

 - Click Configure Remote Access Service.
 For further details see: Remote Access Service Setup